moacode/craft-commerce-xero/README.md

 You'll need to create a [private application](https://developer.xero.com) within Xero and then connect via OAuth using a consumer key, consumer secret and private (self signed) certificate.

+You'll also need a Certificate store which can be downloaded from this repo for ease of use.
+It's generated from Firefox's own Cert store and updated often. [see here](https://github.com/bagder/ca-bundle)

 Once connected the plugin allows you to map your Chart of Accounts (Account Codes) including:

 - sales revenue